Secrover/Secrover/README.md

 This will:

-* Read the list of repositories from your `config.yaml`
+* Read the list of repositories and domains from your `config.yaml`
-* Clone and analyze them
+* Clone repositories, scan them, as well as your domains
 * Generate a full **HTML security report** into the `output/` folder

 ## 🫶 Thanks and Acknowledgments